darbyfrey/twitter-bootstrap-workshop/README.md

 **Part 2**

-* Add the class of `.pricing-table` to the table tag
+* Add the custom class of `.pricing-table` to the table tag
 * Install Font Awesome - http://fortawesome.github.io/Font-Awesome/
 * With Font Awesome installed, now change out the `x`'s and `-`'s with `i` tags with the classes of `.icon-check` or `.icon-check-minus`.
 * Add the class of `.text-center` to the table and all table heading cells